clowdr-app/clowdr-app.github.io/content/resources/organizer-guides/conference-setup/managing-the-people-in-your-program-with-clowdr.md

 ![](/images/content-ppl-7.jpg)

-6. **Close out the Manage Content People dialog, and make sure to hit Save Changes on the main Content page.** This is extremely important to do, to ensure Clowdr captures all of your modifications.
+6. **Close out the Manage Content People dialog, and make sure to hit Save Changes on the main Content page.** This is extremely important to do, to ensure Midspace captures all of your modifications.
 Otherwise, your changes may be lost!

 **You've successfully added a Chair to your paper!**